Jubatian/rrpge-spec/specs/vid_arch.rst

   contents of the line).
 The next line or line pair's render must always start proper regardless of the termination of the line or line pair before.

-- Fetching of the Graphics Display Generator register relative to the render of lines or the frame.
-If they changed in the Vertical Blank, earlier than the last line of it, the next display frame must render according to the new contents.
+- Fetching of the Graphics Display Generator registers relative to the render of lines or the frame.

-- The timing of any display related Video RAM access within the rendered line.
+- The timing of any display related Peripheral RAM access within the rendered line.

-  No Video RAM accesses for a line must happen before incrementing the Line counter & pointer to the given line, and no Video RAM accesses must happen for a line after the Line counter & pointer is incremented beyond it.
+- The time the Display List clear function takes, provided it finishes within VBlank before starting the next display frame (including fetching the next frame's Display List Definition, and clearing the Frame rate limiter flag).

 - After setting the palette data through the kernel call, it's effect may delay for up to "a few" frames, not even necessarily taking effect in